SpellholdStudios/1pp/README.md

       - npshld.itm (Delryn Family Shield): same fix as above + IR compatibility (protection from all types of missiles, including magic ones).
       - shld24.itm (Reflection Shield +1): same fix as above + cleared duplicate entries and adds IR compatibility (IR replaces opcode #197 with opcode #83).
       - brac18.itm (Gloves of Missile Snaring): Don't forget to add Protection from projectiles if IR is installed.
-      - spin546.spl (Inertial Barrier), spcl721.spl (Storm Shield) & spcl914.spl (Greater Evasion): patched all headers (was patching only the first header), fixes wrong duration, target, power, resist dispel...
+      - spin546.spl (Inertial Barrier), spcl721.spl (Storm Shield) & spcl914.spl (Greater Evasion): patched all headers (was patching only the first header), fixed wrong duration, target, power, resist dispel...
 Added missing protections from new normal 1pp ammo projectiles (1axe05, 1dagg05 and 1dart01).
 The code was only providing protection from 1arow01 and 1bolt01 new projectiles.
       - Protection From Normal Missiles spells (spra303, spwi311, & cdwi311 added from BG2 Fixpack): same fixes as above + SR compatibility (protection from all types of missiles, including magic ones).
       - sppr613.spl (Physical Mirror): cleared duplicate entries and added SR compatibility (SR replaces opcode #197 with opcode #83).
       - Included Entropy Shield spell (protection from new 1pp projectiles) if IWDIfication is installed.